 - Species: O. orca

 Further augmenting its status, the breathtaking Orca has an extraordinarily broad range of habitation.
 That’s due to the fact that it inhabits every ocean on earth, from tropical seas to the Arctic and Antarctic areas, and has no known natural predators.

 Due to its great range and global distribution, an exact estimate of its numbers is impossible.
-However, the general estimate is that there are at least 50,000 extant Orca individuals at this time.
+However, the general estimate is that there are at least 50,000 surviving Orca individuals at this time.
 But that number could change with new informtion.